Gloss paint is known for its high amount of sheen, glossy appearance, and thick paint viscosity.

 - Apply thin paint coats to reduce the oil amounts on the surface.

-- Sanding the paint with fine-grit sandpaper to reduce yellow spots.
+- Sand the paint finish with fine-grit sandpaper to reduce the yellow spots.

-- Leave enough time between coats so the oils can fully evaporate from the coating.
+- Allow enough dry time between coats so the oily deposits evaporate fully from the coating.

 - Pop the bubbles on the paint coating.